Sara C. Bronin

 Academics

-Bronin has co-authored two treatises, including the land use volume of the Restatement (Fourth) of Property, which distills principles of black letter law that will shape judicial decisions for decades to come.
-She has also written four books and dozens of articles on renewable energy, climate change, housing, urban planning, transportation, real estate development, and federalism.
-She has received millions of dollars of grants from the federal government, state governments, foundations, and nonprofit organizations to build teams to support her research, including 25 full-time staff for the National Zoning Atlas.
+Bronin has co-authored four books and two treatises, including the land use volume of the Restatement (Fourth) of Property, which distills principles of black letter law that will shape judicial decisions for decades to come.
+She has also written dozens of law review articles.

 Public Service